 Lobster Cove Head Lighthouse

-When I was off hiking, my husband explored the historic lighthouse at Lobster Cove Head.
+On my second trip, my husband explored the historic lighthouse at Lobster Cove Head while I was off hiking.
 He loved the exhibits inside including the historical photos and the opportunity to chat with park interpreters about what life was like for the lighthouse keepers.

 He also recommends taking a stroll along easy trails around the lighthouse.
 They lead along the top of a bluff to lots of viewpoints overlooking Bonne Bay.